MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query.md

 After your query runs, you can access its results in the **Query results** page.
 On the **Query results** page, you can also edit and clone your query.
 For further information, refer to [Query results](./query-results.md).

-## Example person query for after-hours communication
+## Example Person query for after-hours communication

-Let’s say you wanted to run a custom Person query to find out how often managers are emailing and sending Teams chats after their working hours.
+Let’s say you wanted to run a Custom Person query to find out how often managers are emailing and sending Teams chats after their working hours.
 You want to:

 * Analyze your company’s “West” organization only, which is provided in your employee data.
 * See data for the last six months, grouped by month.